Spanish Missions of California

 The discovery of gold in California in 1848 triggered a massive influx of immigrants.
 This rapid population growth made California a prime candidate for statehood.
 In anticipation of statehood, California drafted a constitution in 1849 that prohibited slavery.
 This constitution was ratified by popular vote in the same year.
 On September 9, 1850, President Millard Fillmore signed the California Statehood Act into law, officially admitting California as the 31st state of the United States.

-In the 1850s, the U.S. government began returning some mission properties to the Catholic Church.
+In the 1850s, the U.S. Government began returning some mission properties to the Catholic Church.
 In 1859, President James Buchanan signed an executive order returning most of the remaining mission buildings to the Catholic Church.
 In 1862, President Abraham Lincoln issued an executive order returning additional mission properties to the Church.
 The focus of the returns was primarily on the mission buildings and small surrounding areas.